baykovr/samples/README.md

-# Samples, notes and tutorials
+# Notes, samples and scratch programs